SayreBlades/dask-ecs/README.md

 ## Install

-Simply navigate to your aws console and import the dask-ecs.yaml file.
+Simply navigate to your [aws console cloudformation dash](https://console.aws.amazon.com/cloudformation) import the dask-ecs.yaml file.
 In the web portal you can configure to your liking.

 ## Example Docker Scheduler